HudoGriz/QTLspyer/QTLspyer/shiny/markdown/user_guide.md

 Here is a basic step-by-step guide on how to obtain **QTL** data.
-In detail description of each step can be found in the windows bellow.
+In detail description of each step can be found in the windows below.

 1. Provide the **input data**.
 2. (Optional) Only run **FastQC** to obtain quality reports.